 - Correct Winters intake with three deuces.

-- With this caliber of car the undercarriage is what one would expect, it is great!
+- With this caliber of car the undercarriage is what one would expect.
+Clean beautiful and intact.

 - Frame, kick ups and bird cage are all clean, solid and have been very well maintained.

 1967 Chevrolet Corvette (C2)

 The 1967 Corvette Sting Ray was the last Corvette of the second generation, and five years of refinements made it the best of the line.
 Although it was meant to be a redesign year, its intended successor the C3 was found to have some undesirable aerodynamic traits.
 Duntov demanded more time in the wind tunnel to devise fixes before it went into production.